Cainthus/insights-se-coding-challenge/README.md

 This is a practical application test.
 It’s a mini version of a scenario you’ll face on the job.
 We ask that you spend no more than 2-4 hours on the test.
 It doesn’t have to happen all at once.
 We understand this is an interview exercise and people have other commitments.

 We also give you free reign to use whatever code libraries you'd like, but coded in python.

 You’ll have a week to complete a technical exercise and submit the code repository link back to us

 ## What do we expect?
-Code that is clean, readable, performant, and maintainable Coding standards
+* Code that is clean, readable, performant, and maintainable
+* Coding standards
-Coding best practices
+* Coding best practices
-Comments
+* Comments
-Documentation
+* Documentation
-Logs
+* Logs
-Exceptions treatment
+* Exceptions treatment
-Automated tests
+* Automated tests

 ## What can we learn about the candidate?
-Can the candidate write code as per the company’s levels and standards?
+* Can the candidate write code as per the company’s levels and standards?
-How do they approach a problem?
+* How do they approach a problem?
-What do they do when they get a little stuck?
+* What do they do when they get a little stuck?
-Can they brute force their way through this?
+* Can they brute force their way through this?
-Are they going to be “done” as soon as it’s running, or are they going to clean up any inefficiencies once it’s working?
+* Are they going to be “done” as soon as it’s running, or are they going to clean up any inefficiencies once it’s working?
-Or do they hammer through a bunch of approaches and see what sticks?
-Do they leave good documentation and comments on their code?
+* Do they leave good documentation and comments on their code?
-Do they write a clear and concise readme
+* Do they write a clear and concise readme
-There aren’t really right or wrong answers to a lot of this.
+* There aren’t really right or wrong answers to a lot of this.
 It’s just really helpful and interesting to us to see how candidates work.

 ## Problem